 Try something new like feeding a kangaroo or a cute wallaby.
 The kangaroo ranch in Fall City will have you feeling lovey, dovey and cuddly.

-How about treating mom to a weekend away?
-Sometimes a little time to yourself is what’s need or a weekend to celebrate motherhood with friends.
+How about treating Mom to a weekend away?
+Sometimes a little time to yourself is what’s needed or a weekend to celebrate motherhood with friends.
 Check out these local destinations that aren’t too far from Seattle.
 These are great family destinations too!

 Take to the water!
 Seattle has so many options to set sail.
 Check out the ice cream cruise, or rent an hour on a peapod from the Center for Wooden Boats.
 Here’s a list of experiences to help you start planning.

 One popular option is the Mother’s Day brunch.
 Let someone else do the cooking for you and dine inside or out around the Seattle area.
 If you’re going to take Mom out, call ahead.
 Like right now!
 Check out our list of brunch spots around the Seattle area.

 Of course, it can be pretty adorable when the kids do the cooking.
 A few years ago, we talked to some kids with some ambitious plans for Mom.
 Not everyone is at their level.
 I’m not above dropping a blatant hint like: “Here’s how to operate the coffeemaker,” or “Here’s how I place my order at the coffee drive-thru.”